KlaraElmegaard/SocialGraphs_HP/index.markdown

 | slytherin: | 163 | | non-magic people: | 185 |
 | hufflepuff: | 97 | | pure-blood: | 363 |
 | gryffindor: |	155 | | muggle-born: | 23 |

+SInce we have $4^4=16$ different posibilities, we consider the links in a heatmap

 ## Communities between the characters - are all characters connected as we believe?
 *"You're not going mad or anything.
 I can see them too." - Luna Lovegood*